mmlab-aueb/did-self/README.md

 is appended to the proof chain.

 ### Read
-The \emph{Read} operation simply outputs the DID document and the corresponding proof chain.
+The Read operation simply outputs the DID document and the corresponding proof chain.

 ## DID document validation